stegu/psrdnoise/README.md

 # psrdnoise
 Tiling simplex flow noise in 2-D and 3-D compatible with GLSL 1.20 (WebGL 1.0) and above.

+A WGSL port is underway.
+The versions without analytic derivatives are ported and seem to be working (yield the same results as the corresponding GLSL functions), but I have only done a minimal amount of testing.

 A scientific article on this is published in Journal of Computer Graphics Techniques, [JCGT](http://jcgt.org/published/0011/01/02/).
 Code is in the src/ folder, and there are some live WebGL examples and